JosephWu/location_data_source/README.md

 ## Prerequisites

-Update manifest file with proper license key as described above in root [README file](../README.md).
+1. Update manifest file with proper license key as described above in root [README file](../README.md).
+2. Put your HERE-SDK.aar in the app > libs folders.

 ## Purpose

-Gives a simple example of Map Positioning usage.
+1. Gives a simple example of Map Positioning usage.
 More details in [Positioning Documentation](https://developer.here.com/documentation/android-premium/dev_guide/topics/positioning-intro.html).
+2. Change the Location data source of google map and a fake location generator.

 ## Example